-An Arizona Trucking Accident Can be Severe and Fatal
+A Trucking Accident Can Be Severe and Fatal

 You Must Act Quickly